Chapter 12 : Year 2: The Birthday Dinner

 “Hermione?
 What are you doing over there?
 Come and sit down!” said Ron suddenly while grinning widely at her.
 “Vic and I are trying to remember the lullabies that Mum sang to me when I was little, aren’t we, Vicky?”

 Hermione could feel her cheeks heat up.
 What would he say if he had known what she was thinking?
-He probably would have thrown the baby away and run for his life, as quickly as he ever could.
+He probably would have dropped the baby right there and run for his life, as quickly as he ever could.
 And no one would have been able to blame him.
 They hadn’t even turned twenty yet, and they had only been together for a year.
-And here she was, dreaming about children!
+And yet, there she was, dreaming about children!

 “Ron,” said Fleur accusingly.
 “Vicky?”

 “I agree,” Ron admitted.
 “Vicky is not great – I think that I prefer Vic.
 But honestly, Fleur, if you didn’t like nicknames, you shouldn’t have named your daughter Victoire.
 And then there’s the fact that she’s a Weasley.
 Nicknames are what we do.
 George is the only one out of the seven of us who goes by his real name.”

 “That’s just because all of your names are so weird!”
 Bill said.
 “I mean, William and George are the only normal ones… Ronald.”